-Zonal Flows and Structure Formation in Turbulent Plasmas
+Zonal Flows in Turbulent Plasmas

 The group studies the zonal flows with massively parallel computer simulations of plasma and planetary turbulence, with the goal to make predictions of their long-term evolution and experimentally observed switching effects between different flow patterns.